4awpawz/trio/README.md

 <header data-trio-include="header.html"></header>
 ```

-This attribute, which can be used in page fragments and page templates, instructs Trio to target this HTML tag when merging the include file content.
+This attribute, which can be used in page fragments and page templates, instructs Trio to target this HTML tag when merging the specified include file's content.

 By default, Trio replaces the HTML tag with the content from the include file.
 To append the content to this HTML tag, declare `appendToTarget: true` in your include file front matter.
-For more information see [Front Matter Properties Predefined By Trio](#front-matter-properties-predefined-by-trio).
+For more information see [appendToTarget](#appendtotarget).

 ### data-trio-link